 Who Syndicates Customer Reviews?

 The number of popular review sites that syndicate reviews to partner sites is surprisingly big.
 A great example is Yahoo!
 Local displaying Yelp reviews.
-Another example is how Google+ syndicates scores and reviews from Zagat.
-A Google+ page for a restaurant may show not only on Google+ Local or Maps but also on Zagat-syndicated reviews.
+Another example is how Google My Business syndicates scores and reviews from Zagat.
+A Google My Business page for a restaurant may show not only on Google My Business or Maps but also on Zagat-syndicated reviews.
 By combining both, customers get a better picture of the quality associated with venues that feature these reviews.

 Another common environment for syndication happens when your business activates its Intuit Demandforce app.
 This feature, combined with the CMS that tracks the interactions that your customer has with your business, results in automated requests for validated customer reviews.
 The reviews captured via Demandforce are then syndicated to a network of popular review sites that include Judy’s Book, YellowBot, Insider Pages, Citysearch, and even Facebook Reviews and Google+ Local.
 Now that is amplification at its best!

 How Can I Capture More Reviews That Can Be Syndicated?

 The easiest path to getting more reviews with potential for syndication is to make sure your review profiles associated with review sites that syndicate are up-to-date and in your control.
 In addition to claiming your profiles on syndicated customer review sites, you may want to explore the possibility of direct review generation through tools like ReviewTrackers and Demandforce, using the existing email list within your current customer management system.

 What Happens After My Business Reviews Are Syndicated?